 Our tasting impressions

 The color is quite dark.
-At four years old, the wine is inky and the fruit primary.
+It is evolving gradullay but noticeably.
 An exotic nose is followed by deep, bright flavors on the palate.
 It is remarkably concentrated, very appetizing and demands contemplation.
-A beautiful wine that can be enjoyed now but will evolve gracefully for 30 years+.
 Several experienced wine folks did a blind tasting of this wine and the same vintage of the deeply respected Olga Raffault Chinon Les Picasses.
 The two went toe-to-toe for 10 rounds and the result was a decidedly split decision with everyone agreeing both are great.
+Enjoy it during your lifetime or pass on to your children or grandchildren.
+Who knows how long this will endure?
+Don't miss this last chance to own and taste this amazing wine.

 About this wine